Opioid use disorder: Management

 Opioid use disorders typically require long-term treatment and care with the goal of reducing the person's risks and improving their long-term physical and psychological condition.

-First-line management involves the use of opioid replacement therapies, particularly methadone, naltrexone, morphine, hydromorphone, buprenorphine/naloxone, and diamorphine, which is the most effective treatment option of all drugs.
+First-line management involves the use of opioid replacement therapies, particularly methadone, naltrexone, morphine, hydromorphone, buprenorphine/naloxone (Suboxone), and diamorphine (heroin), which is the most effective treatment option of all drugs.
 Withdrawal management alone is strongly discouraged, because of its association with elevated risks of HIV and hepatitis C transmission, high rates of overdose deaths, and nearly universal relapse.
 This approach is seen as ineffective without plans for transition to long-term evidence-based addiction treatment, such as opioid agonist treatment.

 Though treatment reduces mortality rates, the first four weeks after treatment begins and the four weeks after treatment ceases are the riskiest times for drug-related deaths.
 These periods of increased vulnerability are significant because many of those in treatment leave programs during these periods.
 There is evidence that people with opioid use disorder who are dependent on pharmaceutical opioids may require a different management approach from those who take heroin.